benjaminbergstein/blog/app/content/blog/engineering/typescript-beyond-scalar-types/index.md

 }
 ```

-To apply the type annotation to our Javascript with this interface:
+To apply this interface as a type annotation to our Javascript object:

 ```typescript
 const book: Book = {